-Egrain 1 energy grain in units of cm-1

-lmax1 number of array elements in first segment of double array lsize total size of double array (number of elements)

-Emax2 maximum energy (cm-1) for calculation
+- Egrain1 energy grain in units of cm-1 - Imax1 number of array elements in first segment of double array\ - Isize total size of double array (number of elements) - Emax2 maximum energy $(cm^{-1})$ for calculation

-Starting with MultiWell Version 2.08, densum.out provides information about the number of elements (Imax1) needed to achieve fluctuations of less than 5% in the density of states.
+\ Starting with MultiWell Version 2.08, densum.out provides information about the number of elements (Imax1) needed to achieve fluctuations of less than 5% in the density of states.
 If Egrain1 and Imax1 are chosen so that fluctuations in the density of states is greater than 5%, a warning is printed to the screen with a suggestion as to what Imax1 should be increased to.
 Note that a user can choose to disregard this warning and proceed to run MultiWell.